LETS-C: Leveraging Text Embedding for Time Series Classification: Introduction

 \section{Introduction}

-Time series classification~\cite{bagnall2017great, abanda2019review, ismail2019deep} has gained significant attention in recent years due to its wide-ranging applications in various domains, such as finance~\cite{passalis2017time}, healthcare~\cite{lipton2016directly}, and activity recognition~\cite{yang2015deep}.
+Time series classification~\cite{bagnall2017great, abanda2019review, ismail2019deep} has gained attention due to its wide-ranging applications in various domains, such as finance~\cite{passalis2017time}, healthcare~\cite{lipton2016directly}, and activity recognition~\cite{yang2015deep}.
 The increasing availability of time series data has driven the need for efficient and accurate classification methods.
-Recent advancements in natural language processing (NLP) and large language models (LLMs) have shown strong promises in language modeling~\cite{achiam2023gpt}, particularly in capturing temporal dependencies within sequential data.
-Inspired by this success, researchers have explored extending these techniques to the time series domain by fine-tuning pre-trained LLMs~\cite{zhou2024one, jin2023time}, achieving state-of-the-art (SOTA) performance on well-established benchmarks for tasks including classification and forecasting.
+Advances in natural language processing (NLP) and large language models (LLMs)~\cite{achiam2023gpt} have demonstrated strong promises in modeling sequential data~\cite{achiam2023gpt}.
+Inspired by this, researchers have explored applying LLMs to time series via prompting~\cite{gruver2024large, liu-etal-2024-lstprompt, merrill-etal-2024-language, chu-etal-2024-timebench} or fine-tuning pre-trained LLMs~\cite{jin2023time, zhou2024one}, achieving state-of-the-art (SOTA) performance on well-established benchmarks for tasks including classification and forecasting.

-However, the use of LLMs for time series classification comes with a significant drawback due to their large model size.
-These models often have billions of parameters, making them computationally expensive and limiting their usage in resource-constrained environments~\cite{bommasani2021opportunities}.
-At training time, fine-tuning partially frozen pre-trained LLMs also often involves millions of trainable parameters~\cite{zhou2024one}.
-To address this challenge, we propose an alternative approach to leverage the success of language modeling in the time series domain.
-In particular, we propose a novel approach called \letsc{} (\textbf{L}anguage \textbf{E}mbeddings for \textbf{T}ime \textbf{S}eries \textbf{C}lassification) that leverages language embeddings, also known as text embeddings, for time series classification.
-To the best of our knowledge, this work is the first to explore the potential of language embeddings in time series analysis, specifically classification, and demonstrate SOTA performance.
+However, LLMs for time series classification face a major drawback—their large size, often with billions of parameters, making them computationally expensive and impractical in resource-limited settings~\cite{bommasani2021opportunities}.
+Fine-tuning partially frozen pre-trained LLMs still requires millions of trainable parameters~\cite{zhou2024one}.
+To mitigate this, we propose an alternative approach to leverage the success of language modeling in the time series domain.
+In particular, we propose a novel approach, \letsc{} (\textbf{L}everaging Text \textbf{E}mbeddings for \textbf{T}ime \textbf{S}eries \textbf{C}lassification), which utilizes off-the-shelf text embedding models instead of fine-tuning LLMs for time series classification.
+To the best of our knowledge, this work is the \underline{first} to explore the potential of text embeddings in time series analysis, specifically classification, and demonstrate SOTA performance.